Back to all posts

 If you’ve inspected, adjusted, and cleaned everything and the toilet is still running, it’s time for a new flapper.
 Replacing a flapper is a straightforward and inexpensive fix you can handle yourself.
 You can find universal replacement flappers at any hardware store.
 Just unhook the old one from the overflow pipe and the chain, and clip the new one in its place.
 However, if you’re not comfortable doing it yourself or if the problem persists, it might be a sign of a bigger issue.
 In that case, our team is always here to help with professional toilet repair.

-How to Inspect and Clean the Fill Valve
+A Simple Way to Clean Your Fill Valve

 If you’ve checked the flapper and float and your toilet is still running, the fill valve is the next place to look.
 The fill valve is the tall mechanism that refills the tank with water after you flush.
 Over time, small bits of sediment or debris can get stuck inside, preventing it from closing completely.
 This causes a slow, constant leak into the bowl, which is not only annoying but also wastes a surprising amount of water.
 Cleaning it out is a straightforward fix that can often solve the problem without needing to replace the whole part.
 Let’s walk through the steps to get it clean and working properly again.